ZINC Overview Information

 - Full-term newborns that are too small.
 Research suggests that taking zinc supplements during pregnancy does not reduce the risk of having a low birth weight infant.
 However, adding zinc to nutritional supplementation for underweight, full-term infants in developing countries seems to decrease the risk of death.
 Also, some research suggests that zinc supplementation increases birth weight and length.
 However, other research shows no benefit.

 - Recovery after surgery.
 Early research suggests that taking zinc by mouth can reduce healing time after surgery.

-- A skin disease called tinea versicolor.
+- A yeast infection of the skin called (Tinea versicolor).
 Research suggests that using a zinc shampoo once daily for 14 days seems to reduce a fungal skin infection that causes tinea versicolor.

 - Wrinkled skin.
 A skin cream containing 10% vitamin C as L-ascorbic acid and acetyl tyrosine, zinc sulfate, sodium hyaluronate, and bioflavonoids (Cellex-C High Potency Serum) applied for 3 months to facial skin aged by sun exposure seems to improve fine and coarse wrinkling, yellowing, roughness, and skin tone.

 - Crohn’s disease.

 - Ulcerative colitis.